cortex-js/compute-engine/src/docs/guide-augmenting.md

-You can also use `ce.parse()` but you have to watch out and make sure you parse a non-canonical expression, otherwise any unknowns (such as `x`) will be automatically declared, instead of being interpreted as an argument to the function.
+You can also use `ce.parse()` but you have to watch out and make sure you parse a non-canonical expression, otherwise any unknowns (such as `x`) will be automatically declared, instead of being interpreted as a parameter of the function.

 ```js example